gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 echoing off the distant walls.
-"And when you downloaded a map of this facility, you should have computed that this one would detect your activity and be able to predict your route."
+"And when you downloaded a map of this facility, you should have computed that this one would detect your activity and predict your most likely course of action."

 The lights came back on.
 Maddy whirled around.